-This Apogee MQ 500 PAR meter is tested to work with LED grow lights as well as high pressure sodium (HPS) and metal halide grow lights (MH).
+This Apogee DLI-600 PAR meter is tested to work with LED grow lights as well as high pressure sodium (HPS) and metal halide grow lights (MH).

 Just to reiterate, you’ll want the following PPFD readings on your plants:

-20 mole/day (the bare minimum PPFD): 308 umol across whole coverage area for 18hr during vegetation.
+20 mole/day (the bare minimum PPFD): 308 umol across whole coverage area for 18hr during the vegetative phase.
 462 umol across whole coverage area for 12hr during flowering.

-40 mole/day (the maximum PPFD): 617 umol across whole coverage area for 18hr during vegetation.
+40 mole/day (the maximum PPFD): 617 umol across whole coverage area for 18hr during the vegetative phase.
 926 umol across whole coverage area for 12hr during flowering.

 If you aren’t getting these minimum levels of PPFD then you need a stronger grow light.